PavanAnanthSharma/Merkle-Tree-Example/README.md

 What is Merkle Proof:
+Merkle proofs are established by hashing a hash's corresponding hash together and climbing up the tree until you obtain the root hash which is or can be publicly known.
+Given that one way hashes are intended to be collision free and deterministic algorithms, no two plaintext hashes can/should be the same.

 Merkle proofs are used to decide upon the following factors:
 1. If the data belongs in the merkle tree